mamnuya/IntersectionalBias-IndoAryanLang_Role_Gender_Religion/README.md

 Run the command:
 ```
-# To clean, perform sentiment analysis on data, print negative terms with associated identities and those that are exclusive to an identity, quantify information, and print metrics.
+# Perform sentiment analysis on data, print negative terms with associated identities and those that are exclusive to an identity, quantify information, and print metrics.
 python sentimentAnalysis_entryCount.py
 ```